Medvedev withstands Kyrgios, crowd to advance in Australia

 In an on-court TV interview with former champion Jim Courier, Medvedev was asked how he managed to stay so composed.

-Kyrgios usually likes to play on John Cain Arena, known locally as the People’s Court because fans with ground passes can get in and the singing and chanting can get wild.
+Kyrgios usually likes to play on John Cain Arena, known locally as the People’s Court because fans with ground passes can get in and the singing and chanting is always less restrained than the two main show courts.

 He managed to turn the all-ticketed stadium court into something more akin to a soccer stadium.

-In the seventh game of the third set, Kyrgios got two break-point chances when he bunted away a backhand from Medvedev directed at his body and then took off on a circular run behind the baseline to celebrate like he’d scored a goal.
+In the seventh game of the third set, Kyrgios got two break-point chances when he bunted away a backhand from Medvedev directed at his body and then took off on a circular run behind the baseline to celebrate like he had scored a goal.

 When he converted the break, he danced in the change-over and worked up the crowd.
-Medvedev lowered the volume with two service breaks in the fourth set to beat the talented but erratic Kyrgios for the first time in three attempts.
-He served 31 aces to 17 for the Aussie, and converted four of his 11 break-point chances while saving seven of nine on his own serve.
+Medvedev managed to lower the volume with two service breaks in the fourth set.

-Told later that he may have misheard the boos, and that Kyrgios’ supporters were mimicking the “siiiuuu” sound that soccer fans yell when Cristiano Ronaldo scores goals, Medvedev said still “it’s not easy to play against the crowd.”
+It was Medvedev’s first win over Kyrgios following two losses in 2019.

-“But they stay as fun matches afterwards because in the end, yeah, we gave the crowd a big show,” he said.
-“Probably Nick more, because, well, he’s a big entertainer.
+And there were cheers later when Courier suggested a new crowd favorite for the rest of the tournament.

 Medvedev was the runner-up last year but avenged that loss by beating Novak Djokovic in the U.S. Open final.